pranav4156/delivery-ops-rca-agent/README.md

   three raw excerpts, which for *"what is OR2A?"* were three chunks of the *same file*.
 Replaced with whole-corpus synthesis.

-**Honest summary.** The code was written faster than I could have typed it, and a competent engineer with AI assistance should be expected to produce this volume.
-What the tool could not do was decide *what* to build, notice that a plausible-looking average was wrong by 40%, or judge which of two defensible behaviours was right for an ops manager mid-incident.
-Those calls are the substance of this project, and they are mine.

 ---